TUDelft-CITG/HOS-prob-design-25/info.md

 ### Programming

 Programming in Python and use of a command line interface will be required to complete most of the workshops, and some (not all) homework exercises.
 We will build on concepts covered in MUDE and use GitHub (not GitLab) to receive and submit assignments.
-We will also introduce VS Code as an IDE rather than Jupyter Lab.
 Workshops that are part of the exercise portfolio will require a Markdown-formatted report to be included in the repository.

 ### Assignments